Aggregate-Intellect/sherpa/docs/About_Sherpa/index.rst

 1. Reason through the process of completing a complex cognitive task
 2. Explore potential approaches to decompose the task into subtasks and tools necessary to tackle those subtasks
-3. Evaluate different approaches and priortize potentially high performing ones
+3. Evaluate different approaches and prioritize potentially high performing ones
 4. Continuously carry out the subtasks and integrate the outcome in the broader task handling strategy
 5. Continuously synthesize everything and deliver to the end user or operator for feedback on further necessary explorations